Use of Email Distribution Lists

 List Maintenance Responsibility

-OTIS manages the information contained in the group distribution lists through the institutional database Colleague.
+OTIS manages the information contained in the Google Apps group distribution lists through the institutional database Colleague.
 Individual module owners are responsible for the daily maintenance of information for which they have primary responsibility (i.e. Registrar maintains and manages all student records; Human Resources manages and maintains all employee records).
-Through a process of data exchange between Colleague files and records and the Active Directory/Exchange Server environment, OTIS is responsible, on a daily basis, for maintaining the availability and accuracy of all individual listings as well as group distribution lists.
+Through a process of data exchange between Colleague files and records and the Active Directory/Google Apps environment, OTIS is responsible, on a daily basis, for maintaining the availability and accuracy of all individual listings as well as group distribution lists.

 1. E-mail communication should be used to inform faculty, staff and students about activities, events or policies that relate to the University’s educational services and business.
 All campus e-mail distribution lists are maintained as a means of facilitating electronic communication within the University community.